 It is one of the most controversial pictures in history for many reasons.
 It shows someone about to die and reminds us of the tragedy of the 9/11 mass attack in New York.

 It is a quiet photograph; there is no blood and guts.
 But we all know this person is falling toward his death.
-People can relate to this photograph because this man had no hope.
-He had no choice but to jump from the burning building to his death.
+But what’s more haunting is the choice he had to make.
+He could stay in the building and burn or jump and fall.

 The photo is even more tragic because the Falling Man’s identity is unknown.
 He may have been an employee of the Windows on the World restaurant at the top of the tower.